tmbuza/iMAP-part1/README.md

 ![Workflow for getting started with microbiome data analysis.](img/part1_flow.png)

-The iMAP-PART1 is one of the practical user guide series]</strong> for supporting the <a class="text-light" href="https://complexdatainsights.com/books/microbiome-analysis/end-to-end-user-guide/">Systematic Microbiome Data Analysis (SMDA)</a> beyond the traditional approaches.
+The iMAP-PART1 is one of the practical user guide series for supporting the <a class="text-light" href="https://complexdatainsights.com/books/microbiome-analysis/end-to-end-user-guide/">Systematic Microbiome Data Analysis (SMDA)</a> beyond the traditional approaches.

 ## Related resources